-RecoMed take-back scheme for PVC medical devicesIn the UK 29 National Health Service Trust (NHS) hospitals participate in the RecoMed take-back scheme for disposable non-infectious PVC medical devices.
+RecoMed take-back scheme for PVC medical devicesIn the UK more than 30 hospitals participate in the RecoMed take-back scheme for disposable non-infectious PVC medical devices.
 Hospitals that are part of RecoMed collect and recycle PVC oxygen masks, oxygen tubing and IV bags.
 After collection, the PVC waste is turned into tree ties for the horticultural industry.
-So far, the collected and recycled PVC in the UK equates more than 500,000 oxygen masks.
+So far, the collected and recycled PVC in the UK equates more than 550,000 oxygen masks.
 The programme is funded by VinylPlus® and conducted by a partnership between Axion Consulting and the British Plastics Federation.

 The RecoMed scheme has won recognition from several organisations within the healthcare and waste management sectors.
 Awards include the Barema & AAGBI Environmental Award, the National Recycling Award for waste prevention and the CIWM Sustainability and Resources Award for best recycling project.